 How to watch the 2018 Oscars Best Picture nominees online

-The Oscars willl be here in a few hours -- during which the Best Picture winner will be revealed.
+The Best Picture winner will was finally revealed Sunday night: the Cold War fantasy film "The Shape of Water" came out on top.

+Director Guillermo del Toro's film received a leading 13 nominations for this year's Oscars, and won four Oscars on Sunday night.

-If you don't want to make a trip to the movie theater, you may be in luck: more than half of this year's Best Picture nominees can be watched online.
+The Oscars may be over, but that doesn't mean fans should stop watching the nominated films.
+And this year, you're in luck: more than half of this year's Best Picture nominees can be watched online.

 Read on for a look at how you can watch these films without taking a trip to the cineplex.

-Nine films are up for the award.
-They include the horror flick “Get Out,” the World War II films “Dunkirk” and “Darkest Hour,” the coming-of-age film “Lady Bird” and the drama “Three Billboards Outside Ebbing, Missouri.”
+Nine films were up for the award.
+They included the horror flick “Get Out,” the World War II films “Dunkirk” and “Darkest Hour,” the coming-of-age film “Lady Bird” and the drama “Three Billboards Outside Ebbing, Missouri.”

-Also in the mix are the Pentagon Papers-inspired movie “The Post,” the coming-of-age drama “Call Me By Your Name,” the period piece “Phantom Thread” and the sci-fi hit “The Shape of Water.”
+Also in the mix was the Pentagon Papers-inspired movie “The Post,” the coming-of-age drama “Call Me By Your Name,” the period piece “Phantom Thread” and the sci-fi hit “The Shape of Water.”

 Can I watch any of them online?